ABS Eligibility Assessment

 The ABS assessment application form must be completed and returned by email.
 This will need to be signed and in PDF format.

 When filling out the ABS assessment application form, it is a requirement that you also specify exactly where in each document the requested information is located.
 A hard copy of the associated cover letter must be forwarded to the Bank by post.
-In order for the Central Bank of Ireland (CBI) to commence the assessment process, it is a requirement that you also provide the rating agencies pre-sale or new issue reports (not the rating agencies web pages) as outlined in Chapter 6 of the General Documentation on Eurosystem Monetary Policy Instruments and Procedures.
+In order for the Central Bank of Ireland (CBI) to commence the assessment process, it is a requirement that you also provide the rating agencies new issue reports (not the rating agencies web pages) as laid down in Article 88(1) of Guideline ECB/2014/60 on the implementation of the Eurosystem monetary policy framework.

-In addition to the eligibility criteria applicable to all debt instruments outlined above, ABS are assessed against the ECB’s “true sale” requirements as outlined in Chapter 6 of the General Documentation on Eurosystem Monetary Policy Instruments and Procedures.
+In addition to the eligibility criteria applicable to all debt instruments outlined above, ABS are assessed against the ECB’s “true sale” criterion laid down in Article 75(2) of Guideline ECB/2014/60 on the implementation of the Eurosystem monetary policy framework.
 In order for the CBI to verify that there is a “true sale” at each stage of the transaction to ensure that it is enforceable against any third party, and be beyond the reach of the originator and its creditors, including in the event of the originator’s insolvency, the CBI needs the following documentation:

 - legal opinion in respect of the securitisation special-purpose vehicle (SPV);